5-day adventurous travel guide to Little Corn Island – the Caribbean paradise.

 Little Corn Island - the Caribbean Paradise.

 Little Corn Island is an unspoiled, exceptional piece of Caribbean paradise with white sand beaches and turquoise ocean.
-It’s a tiny 3 kilometres island, located on the east westcoast of Nicaragua.
+It’s a tiny 3-kilometre island, located on the east coast of Nicaragua.
 The nearest port city is Bluefields, from where you can get a flight or ferry to Corn Island.
-Little Corn island is another 20 km from Corn Island.
+Little Corn Island is another 20 km from Corn Island.

-The time stops the moment you embark your journey in Little Corn Island.
+The time stops the moment you embark on your journey in Little Corn Island.

 As soon as your Panga arrives in Little Corn Island you will see locals queuing in the port hoping to get some small money for carrying your luggage and directing you toward your accomodation.